MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 3. To directly protect or unprotect files without user interaction:

-    -Create a service principal account, run Set-RMSServerAuthentication, and consider making this service principal a super user for Azure Rights Management.
+    - Create a service principal account, run Set-RMSServerAuthentication, and consider making this service principal a super user for Azure Rights Management.

 4. For regions outside North America:

-    -Edit the registry for authentication to the service.
+    - Edit the registry for authentication to the service.

 #### Prerequisite 1: The Azure Rights Management service must be activated